 - Non-Ironic Clown: The title character himself.

-- Public Domain Soundtrack: The main theme that plays throughout is taken from "The Cancan Song" by Jacques Offenbach, while every three levels, Ludwig van Beethoven's "Turkish March" from The Ruins of Athens (better known to Mexicans as the theme song to El Chavo del ocho) plays for an intermission scene.
+- Public Domain Soundtrack: In the first game, the main theme that plays throughout is taken from "The Cancan Song" by Jacques Offenbach, while every three levels, Ludwig van Beethoven's "Turkish March" from The Ruins of Athens (better known to Mexicans as the theme song to El Chavo del ocho) plays for an intermission scene.
 Averted with the Game Boy version, which uses an original soundtrack.

-- Spelling Bonus: Spelling the word E-X-T-R-A by hitting the Alphamonsters with those letters (or in Wild Ride's case, just collecting the letters before they vanish) earns you an extra life.
+- Spelling Bonus: Spelling the word E-X-T-R-A by hitting the Alpha Monsters with those letters (or in Wild Ride's case, just collecting the letters before they vanish) earns you an extra life.

 - Tunnel King: Mr. Do, at least in the first game.

-- Turns Red: All of the series' monsters, except for the Alpha Monsters and the ghosts they release are capable of transformation.
+- Turns Red: All of the series' monsters, except for the Alpha Monsters and the ghosts they release, are capable of transformation.
 In the first game, the red monsters could turn blue to tunnel through dirt (with said action being used more often on higher levels or if the player stalls for too long in the current stage).
 In Castle, the Unicorn's final evolutionary stage gives it faster/smarter movement and eventually the ability to multiply, which seems to also be the case for the two monster types in Run Run, except less rare and lacking the ability to multiply.

 - Underground Level: The first game is set entirely in one.
 Averted in Namco's mobile remake, where the game instead takes place in the fields of tall grass next to a nearby carnival (after all, Namco had already done its own game about digging undeground).